 In the not so distant past we dealt with two critical environmental issues.
 One was related to the climate and the other was related to our health.
 CFCs were being dispersed into the atmosphere with deleterious effects on the ozone layer.
 CFCs were eventually banned over a ten year period.
 Lead molecules were belching from our automobiles and our health was at risk.
 It took about fifteen years to reduce lead in gasoline.
 These two issues were relatively easy to tackle since they were one dimensional environmental problems and the solutions did not interrupt our daily life style to any serious extent.
 The problems could have been accomplished in a couple of years if it were not for political and corporate resistance.
 We can rally to relatively simple problems quickly and scientists can provide solutions.
 The immediate problem captures our attention and the problem that is distant avoids immediate attention.
 The flu shot that you need next week is on your mind today, your annual physical in six months is only on your iphone calendar.

 What will happen around the world while we strain to get past the exponential increase factor and then how many years will it take to actually reduce the carbon emissions by a significant amount?
+And can we expect countries as China, India and Russia to take this threat more seriously?
+It does take full participation to solve the planetary problem.
 The more ingenious solutions may be years away from fruition.
 There are numerous designs for smaller, safer nuclear power units that could take considerable time for development.
 What is the possible cost?
 Water to hydrogen is an intensive process that consumes energy and the distribution of hydrogen is problematic for safety reasons.
 The challenges are enormous and the effects on civilization in the interim phase of reducing carbon emissions significantly will be devastating.
 There will be massive migrations out of already desperate countries.
-Where will they locate?
+Where will they relocate?
 There could be food shortages as extreme weather ravages farm land and fishing areas, there could be serious relocation issues in shoreline cities, taxes could rise to support energy efficient projects, there could be revolutions, riots, and people might be thrown out of work as resources contract and jobs in the old technologies evaporate.
 All of these disasters are conceivable if the trend analysis is marginally accurate.
 We will be racing to a continuously moving finish line.

 become a sister to Venus; burned out and uninhabitable.
 The last tribe that survived will have left a tome behind for another species in the universe.
 It will be a story of a voracious animal that consumed everything within easy reach without consideration for future generations.
 They were capable of great accomplishments and great ideas but they created a problem that they could not solve.
 In their desperate journey of self-destruction they disproved a favorite human adage that was: it's never too late.
 If the trend analysis holds true.